Who We Are

 Why publishing?
 I majored in Media Studies (read: film, TV, and Internet studies) in college, but was always drawn to the more reading/writing/editorial side of the discipline.
 So, as an avid and speedy reader myself, I figured publishing was the best place for the intersection of my interests, my talents, and the fruits of my educational labor.

-Your favorite trashy TV: When it’s not Bachelorette season, I don’t do a lot of reality TV watching, but I CANNOT recommend HBO’s The Leftovers highly enough!
+Your favorite trashy TV: When it’s not Bachelorette season, I don’t do a lot of reality TV watching, but I can’t recommend HBO’s The Leftovers highly enough!
 It’s a masterpiece!
-Also, Sense8 on Netflix, and The Good Place on NBC.
+Also, Maniac on Netflix, and The Good Place on NBC.

 5 desert-island books: Pride & Prejudice by Jane Austen, Welcome to the Monkey House by Kurt Vonnegut, anything by Markus Zusak, The Translation of Dr. Apelles by David Treuer, and Frankenstein—shoutout to Mary Shelley for inventing science fiction!